-Use SEO-friendly URLs for Reactive Web Apps to create the SEO-friendly versions of the uniform resource locators (URLs).
-Service Center lets you manage Site Rules and Redirects.
-You can edit custom URLs in Service Studio, in the properties of each Screen.
+As a best practice use SEO-friendly URLs for Reactive Web Apps.
+Friendly URLs provide both humans and machines an indication of the search-engine results.
+With Service Center you can create the SEO-friendly versions of the URLs, manage Site Rules and Redirects.
+Edit custom URLs in Service Studio, in the properties of each Screen.

-SEO-friendly URLs for Reactive Web Apps is a technical preview feature.
-To use it you need to meet the following requirements:
+SEO-friendly URLs for Reactive Web Apps is a technical preview feature and requires the following:

-- The technical preview SEO-friendly URLs for Reactive Web Apps is active in LifeTime for all environments.
+- Technical preview SEO-friendly URLs for Reactive Web Apps is active in LifeTime for all environments

-- You're using an OutSystems enterprise cloud offer or a properly configured on-premises installation.
+- OutSystems enterprise cloud offer or a properly configured on-premises installation

-- To deactivate SEO-friendly URLs for Reactive Web Apps you first need to remove all Site Rules from Service Center.
+- To deactivate SEO-friendly URLs for Reactive Web Apps, remove all Site Rules from Service Center.

 - After you activate or deactivate the feature, publish your apps to apply the changes.

-A Site Rule maps the URL to a module in the environment.
-If the user enters
+A Site rule maps the URL to a module in the environment.
+If users enter

-www.example.com in the browser, the platform loads the home screen of the MyMainModule.
+www.example.com in the browser, the platform loads the MyMainModule home screen.

 |URL||To the module|